losblancos113/cf-mongodb-polyfills/README.md

 Currently cloudflare's workerd does not support using `mongodb` package to connect to mongodb.
 This is due to the fact that `net.createConnection` and `tls.connect` arent implemented in the worker runtime ([ref](https://developers.cloudflare.com/workers/runtime-apis/nodejs/#nodejs-api-polyfills)) even with the `nodejs_compat` or `nodejs_compat_v2` compatiblity flags enabled.

-However, thru the use of the [`module aliasing`](https://developers.cloudflare.com/workers/wrangler/configuration/#module-aliasing) feature in `wrangler.toml`, we can replace the `net` and `tls` modules in the `mongodb` package with polyfills in this package.
+However, via the use of the [`module aliasing`](https://developers.cloudflare.com/workers/wrangler/configuration/#module-aliasing) feature in `wrangler.toml`, we can replace the `net` and `tls` modules in the `mongodb` package with polyfills in this package.
 This package provides polyfills for the `net` and `tls` modules which will use `cloudflare:sockets` npm package to create a tcp connection to the mongodb server.

 ## Installation